Ectopic Pregnancy – Symptoms, Causes, Diagnosis And Preventions

-An ectopic pregnancy can cause the fallopian tubes to rupture, causing excruciating pain and bleeding, which can lead to a life-threatening condition.
-If you know of an ectopic pregnancy, don’t hesitate to visit a healthcare provider.
+It can cause the fallopian tubes to rupture, causing excruciating pain and bleeding, which can lead to a life-threatening condition.
+If you are facing this disease, don’t hesitate to visit a healthcare provider.

-To prevent an ectopic pregnancy, you must protect yourself from it;
+To prevent this condition, you must protect yourself from it;

 - Infected with a sexually transmitted infection using a condom